veekay7/OshareChrono/README.md

 # Osyare Chrono (おしゃれクロノ)

 Oshare Chrono is a clock application that was developed for a UI/UX programming challenge.
 The requirements was that this clock was to be used at work and can be used by workers to track their working time together with other applications.
+The application was developed using Unity and C#.

 I designed the UI, UI layout, the radial graphic and coded it.

 ## Features: